programs

 Focusing on integrated enterprise on-prem and cloud systems, students develop the capability to evaluate system security, analyze system assessment reports to make recommendations for a POA&M, comply with all Authorization to Operate package requirements, and strategically develop ISCM.
 Recommendations based on completed assessment and authorization project for the enterprise on-prem and cloud systems.

-Categorize and implement
+Categorize and Implement

 Learn the latest commercial-grade hacking tools, techniques, and methodologies used by hackers and information security professionals to lawfully hack an organization.
-Including select Cyber Range lab activities to be selected by the instructor:

-Monitor and authorize
+Monitor and Authorize

-Continued – Learn the latest commercial-grade hacking tools, techniques, and methodologies used by hackers and information security professionals to lawfully hack an organization.
+Learn the latest commercial-grade hacking tools, techniques, and methodologies used by hackers and information security professionals to lawfully hack an organization.

 Testing and Vulnerability Management

-Continued – Learn the latest commercial-grade hacking tools, techniques, and methodologies used by hackers and information security professionals to lawfully hack an organization.
+Learn the latest commercial-grade hacking tools, techniques, and methodologies used by hackers and information security professionals to lawfully hack an organization.

-Security Monitoring
+- – Security Monitoring

-Threat Hunting
+– Threat Hunting

-Incident Response Process & Procedures
+– Incident Response Process and Procedures

-Analyzing Indicators of Compromise
+– Analyzing Indicators of Compromise

-Basic Digital Forensics
+– Basic Digital Forensics

-Group/Team Activities Project (real-world scenario)
+– Group/Team Activities Project (real-world scenario)

-Career Portfolio Wrap Up
+– Career Portfolio Wrap Up

-Certification Prep & Tips
+– Certification Prep and Tips

 FC RMF SP

-Specializations (AI, ML, 5g, uas)
+Specializations (AI, ML, 5G, UAS)

 Students will learn how to conduct a risk assessment, create a target profile, implement an action plan, and determine, analyze, and prioritize gaps.
-Specializations include UAS, 5G, artificial intelligence, and machine learning.

 * Based on the statistical average of industry certification.
 After the exam is taken and passed by the certification holder.